 SEACAT-Schmeding developed a system that makes it possible to get a quick overview of the ship’s medicine.
-This helps the person responsible for the medical supplies on board ensure that the medicine is always ready if something unfortunate should happen.
+This helps the person responsible for the medical supplies on board ensure that the medicine is always ready.
+Just in case something unfortunate should happen.

 When a ship sails out, it is important that it is carrying medicine to cover all scenarios.
-However, a large proportion of the medicine will not be used, which means there is a high risk that many of the medical products will pass their expiration date.
+However, a large proportion of the supplies will not be used.
+This means there is a high risk that many of the medical products will pass their expiration date.

-If the person responsible for the medicine on board the ship has no overview of the shelf life information, it could prove fatal to the crew.
-Ultimately, the person responsible for the medicine may risk being sentenced to up to two years in prison if missing or expired medicine is shown to have caused a lack of treatment on board.
+It’s important that the person responsible for the medicine on board the ship has an overview of the shelf life information.
+If this is not the case, it could prove fatal to the crew.
+Ultimately, the person responsible for the medical supplies may risk being sentenced to up to two years in prison if missing or expired products is shown to have caused a lack of treatment on board.